What Should You Know Before Moving To Boston?

 Driving In Boston Can Be Difficult

 The stories that you may have heard about driving in Boston are true.
 The streets within the city can be incredibly difficult to navigate.
 Boston drivers are well known to be aggressive.
 If you’re new to Boston, you may need an adjustment period until you get used to driving here.
 Factor that in if you plan to drive to work or school.
-A great deal of Boston residents prefers to take public transportation instead of driving in the city.
+A great deal of Boston residents prefer to take public transportation instead of driving in the city.

 …Parking In Boston Can Be Even More Difficult